 I am an author and/or editor of more than twenty books and author of more than 150 research articles, published in English, Russian, Finnish, and other languages.
 My current research concentrates on political and institutional foundations of quality of governance and policy conduct in Russia and post-Soviet Eurasia.

-I teach courses in the Masters´ Program in Russian, Eurasian and Eastern European studies and supervise doctoral students in Russian and Eurasian studies.
-I hold the title of docent in political science at the University of Helsinki and the title of docent in comprehensive security at the Finnish National Defense University.
+I teach in the International Master's Programme in Russian, Eurasian and Eastern Europe and supervise doctoral students in the field of Russian and Eurasian Studies.
+I hold the title of docent in political science at the University of Helsinki and the title of docent in comprehensive security at the National Defence University.

 I am Professor emeritus, Visiting Researcher at Aleksanteri Institute (2024); Adjunct Graduate Faculty Member in the Canadian and Indigenous PhD Graduate Programs at Trent University, Ontario (2023-2026); Adjunct Professorship in Geopolitics, Faculty of Natural Sciences at University of Oulu (since 2002); Editor of Arctic Yearbook; Leader of Calotte Academy, and UArctic Thematic Network on Geopolitics and Security.